1. Home

 • High rein pressure on the bit can lead to the restriction of head movement during riding, resulting in uncomfortable postures and/or movements as horses attempt to avoid the bit pressure [1]

-• Rein pressure on bits can lead to horses carrying their heads with the chin tucked in excessively towards their chest (behind the vertical); this can cause airway restriction, making it difficult for horses to breathe easily [1, 5]
+• Rein pressure on bits can coerce horses to carry their heads with the chin tucked in excessively towards their chest (behind the vertical); this can cause airway restriction, making it difficult for horses to breathe easily [1,5,6]

 • Bit pain or pressure may be used to coerce horse performance and posture, even when more gentle training techniques are available